license tests codecov PyPI version downloads commits

 ------------

-For documentation see https://simpleaudio.readthedocs.io
+For documentation see https://python-sounddevice.readthedocs.io

 First, install the following packages:

-sudo apt install python3-dev libasound2-dev
+sudo apt install libportaudio2 portaudio19-dev python3-cffi

-Install the simpleaudio module with pip:
+Install the sounddevice module with pip:

-sudo pip install simpleaudio
+sudo pip install sounddevice

 Use this to see which audio modules you have already installed on your system, which ones are recommended to install, and how to install them.